Frequently Asked Questions

 • Self identify:

 Please upload an official or unofficial transcript as an unencrypted PDF.
-Please name the file firstname_lastname_transcript.pdf
+Please name the file firstname_lastname_transcript.pdf.
+Instructions on how to make sure your PDF is unencrypted can be found on our FAQ page.

 • Reference Name